Your 20-Minute Strength Workout

 Why We Love This Move: Because you’re balancing on a ball, your body is challenged a bit more than with a standard push-up.

-How to Do It: Settle your belly on the top of a Physioball and place your hands, palms flat, down on the floor.
+How to Do It: Settle your belly on the top of an exercise ball and place your hands, palms flat, down on the floor.
 Walk your hands out until you’re in a plank position with the ball now under your shins and your hands under your shoulders.
 Engage your core as you bend your elbows and lower your chest until your upper arms are parallel to the floor.
 Push back up.
 Repeat 10 times; complete two sets.